 An all inclusive holiday in Malta takes you to a sunny and welcoming island where English-speaking residents greet tourists to their easy-going traditional resorts.
 With some appealing architecture, hot weather and stunning views, a holiday in Malta is a great and is an island that humbly requests you to explore fascinating sites.

 Even though the resorts of Bugibba and Qawra were only developed for the modern holiday market during recent times, they were occupied as far back as Neolithic times.
 The Knights of St John also left their mark in Malta, with the Qawra Tower out on the point and the curious salt pans at the end of Salina Bay, all inclusive Malta holiday are available for all types of tourist no matter their interest.

 Holiday nightlife in Malta is on the main is based around St Julians.
 The Islands capital, Valletta is popular during the day but is quiet at night, so night-time activities are concentrated around Bajja Square in Bugibba, and alongside the Coast Road and Seafront in Qawra.
 The largest and by far the best clubs in Malta are located at St Julian’s.

 Relaxed and refined the main attraction for all inclusive holidays in Malta is the long stretches of never-ending golden sand.
 Below we have compiled a summary of the best beaches that will give you a better idea where to book your holidays in Malta.
-To top it all at AllinclusiveHolidays.com will be supplying incredible saving in October, December and August, 2017 for your holidays in Malta
+To top it all at AllinclusiveHolidays.com will be supplying incredible saving in December, February and October, 2017 for your holidays in Malta